Smatek1001/AI_DnD/_DM_Instructions/House_Rules_Extended/Warlock_Class_2024.md

 * Pact Boons are merged into Eldritch Invocations.
 * Eldritch Invocations are now acquired starting at level 1.
 * Subclass Patrons are not acquired until level 3.
-* Magical Cunning allows Warlocks to regain some spell slots with a 1 minute ritual, once per long res
+* Magical Cunning allows Warlocks to regain some spell slots with a 1 minute ritual, once per long rest

 ## IV.
 DM Notes (for AI - How to Interpret/Apply)
 (Any specific instructions for me, GemDM, on how to interpret edge cases, prioritize this rule, or integrate it with other existing rules.
 Also note if any parts of this rule are NOT being adopted.)